 An intensive outpatient program can help you or a loved one successfully recover from addiction.
 There is potential in each individual to live a happier and more fulfilling life.
 This can be achieved through a comprehensive treatment plan.
 Through the combination of many evidence-based methods, you can begin to see your life change for the better.

 From therapy to medical support, we personalize treatment for each patient that walks through our doors.
 Treating the patient as a whole is key.
 We believe that addiction must be treated from the inside out.
-Please contact us here for more information about intensive outpatient programs in Pennsylvania.
+Please contact us here for more information about intensive outpatient programs in Pennsylvania and Central NJ.
 We’re here to guide you from the beginning of your journey through the end.